 What about the quality of T Levels?

-Each T Level has been developed with employers and learning providers with support from the Institute for Apprenticeships and Technical Education and the Department for Education (DfE).
+Each T Level has been developed with employers and learning providers, with support from Skills England, Ofqual, and the Department for Education (DfE).
 The skills and requirements, and the qualification content, are agreed by ‘T Level panels’, which are made up of groups of employers.
 This should ensure that anyone who takes a T Level develops the technical skills and knowledge needed by employers in their chosen industrial area.

 How to make a decision?